MPH requirements in the joint degree programs

-The course of study for the M.P.H. degree consists of 45 credits in one of several focus areas, including a supervised practicum.
-Because the Milken Institute SPH accepts 8 Law School credits toward completion of the M.P.H. degree, juris doctor (J.D.) and master of laws (LL.M.) students need only complete 37 credits of coursework through SPH to obtain an M.P.H. degree.
+The course of study for the standalone MPH degree, in one of several focus areas, consists of 45 credits, including a supervised practicum.
+In the dual degree programs with the Law School, the Milken Institute School of Public Health (GWSPH) accepts 8 Law School credits toward completion of the MPH degree.
+Therefore, Juris doctor (JD) and master of laws (LLM) students in the dual program complete only 37 credits of coursework through GWSPH to obtain an MPH degree.

 Depending upon the focus area in which a JD student chooses to study, as a rule, the joint degree can be earned in three-and-a-half or four years of full-time study, including summer enrollment.
 JD candidates selecting joint degree studies in one of the more science-oriented areas, such as epidemiology or biostatistics, should anticipate a four-year course of study.
 Candidates selecting a less scientific area, such as health policy or health management, can expect to complete their joint degrees in three-and-a-half years.
 Full-time LLM/MPH candidates should anticipate completing the joint degree in approximately two years.
 Part-time JD and LLM candidates pursuing joint degrees will have longer courses of study.

 The course of study for the standalone graduate certificate in health policy requires a total of 18 credits.
 In the dual program, 6 credits taken in the JD or LLM curriculum may be counted toward graduate certificate requirements.
 This allows law students to complete the certificate program by taking only 12 credits in GWSPH coursework.